osgi/osgi.enroute.site/_book/650-trains.md

 You will have to develop a Track or Train Manager bundle using the _Software Development Kit_ (SDK).
 The SDK contains an emulator and a GUI that will enable you to write OSGi bundles for this environment.

-In the Exhibition area of the conference we will a stand where the LEGO® train track will be on display.
-Inegrated with this will be an OSGi Cloud, provided by the Paremus Service Fabric, and a number of Raspberry Pi's which will all be connected together across a network.
-We will take the bundles from the participants, upload them in the Prosyst mPRM Device Management System that controls the Raspberry Pi's.
-The mPRM will be running in the Cloud and it will be used to deploy the OSGi bundels to the Raspberry Pi's.
-We then plan to run the entry's from the participants to see how they perform on the real track.
-We also plan to mix and match the bundles from different entries to show how these different components can be used together.
+In the Exhibition area of the conference we will have a stand where the LEGO® train track will be on display.
+Inegrated with this track layout will be an OSGi Cloud, provided by the [Paremus Service Fabric](http://www,paremus.com), and a number of Raspberry Pi's which will all be connected together across a network.

+We will take the bundles from the participants, upload them in the [Prosyst mPRM](http://www.prosyst.com) Device Management System that controls the Raspberry Pi's.
+The mPRM will be running in the Cloud and will be used to deploy the OSGi bundles to the Raspberry Pi's.
+We then plan to run the code entered by the contest participants to see how they perform on the real track.
+We also plan to mix and match bundles from different entries to show how these different components can be used together.

 ## Judging and the Prizes